hecmay/heterocl/README.md

 # 5. compile the HLS code into bitstream (this takes hours to finish)
 cd project; make all TARGET=hw DEVICE=$XDEVICE

-# 6. validate and register the xclbin on Azure for FPGA execution
-source validate.sh

-# 7. execute the bitstream on U250 FPGA
+# 6. execute the bitstream on U250 FPGA
 ./host kernel.xclbin
 ```